amit12195/Vision_GenAI_Transformation/README.md

 # Vision_GenAI_Transformation

-# 🍽️ Kitchen Object Replacement with Gen AI
+# AI-Powered Kitchen Object Detection, Segmentation & Realistic Replacement with GenAI

 ## Overview
 This project presents an end-to-end pipeline that: